vitessio/website/content/en/docs/user-guides/schema-changes/revertible-migrations.md

 aliases: ['/docs/user-guides/revertible-migrations/']
 ---

-Vitess offers _revert_ for online schema migrations: the user may regret a table migration after completion, and roll back the tabe's schema to previous state _without loss of data_.
+Vitess offers _lossless revert_ for online schema migrations: the user may regret a table migration after completion, and roll back the tabe's schema to previous state _without loss of data_.

 Revertible migrations supported for: